Movies about bipolar disorder are popular because it is a mental health condition that impacts so many people from all walks of life.

 3. Of Two Minds (2012)

-Of Two Minds is a documentary film centered around the complex symptoms of bipolar disorder that make keeping a career and maintaining healthy relationships incredibly difficult.
+Of Two Minds is a documentary movie about bipolar centered around the complex symptoms of the disorder that make keeping a career and maintaining healthy relationships incredibly difficult.

 The film was co-directed by Lisa Klein, who delved into the disease after her sister died in 1984.